Mickeon/team-fortress-jumper/README.md

 # Team Fortress Jumper
 A small demo built in Godot 4.1+ that attempts to recreate how it feels to rocket-jump around in **Team Fortress 2**.
 As it stands, it's pretty close.
-Collisions are almost entirely broken.
-Things like bunny-hopping may also be intentionally turned on (they're pretty fun to mess around with).
+Collisions are quite broken.
+Things like bunny-hopping can also be intentionally turned on (they're pretty fun to mess around with).

 <h3>Showcases:</h3>
 <p><img width="33%" src="https://github.com/user-attachments/assets/72130acc-0033-4033-b286-7181e6e94f14"><img width="33%" src="https://github.com/user-attachments/assets/9e430c6f-c1f2-4a89-9147-a2848ff3cdca"><img width="33%" src="https://github.com/user-attachments/assets/a9cccff5-2f6e-483d-b398-90e13b7b4dae"></p>